wna-se/seek4science.github.io/_pages/publications.md

   [DOI: 10.1093/nar/gkw1032](https://dx.doi.org/10.1093/nar/gkw1032)

-## For all other publications relating to SEEK, see:
+## For all other publications relating to FAIRDOM-SEEK, see: